Living In New Brunswick

 Newcomers who have sold more expensive property elsewhere often find they can buy a house mortgage-free in New Brunswick.

-In New Brunswick you get the chance to own an acreage of land that only millionaires can afford in some places and the opportunity to live in communities where people still genuinely help one another.
+In New Brunswick you get the chance to own an acreage of land that only the wealthy could afford in some places and the opportunity to live in communities where people still genuinely help one another.

 If you are money-oriented and want to find a high-powered, fast moving career path (and a cosmopolitan nightlife with trendy nightclubs and the like) New Brunswick is probably not for you.